Cookies on the Healthspan site

 Regular physical activity stimulates the gut, whilst increasing intestinal activity, so digestive problems are prevented.
 It increases blood flow to all your muscles, and this keeps the muscles in the digestive system moving, allowing food to pass through it much quicker, even when you're resting.

 Because exercise can help ease stress, it may be beneficial for those with irritable bowel syndrome (IBS).
-A study, published by The American Journal of Gastroenterology, found that physical activity improves symptoms of IBS.
+A study, published by The American Journal of Gastroenterology,1 found that physical activity improves symptoms of IBS.
 It also decreases the risk of gallstones forming.
-Being overweight increases the risk of developing gallstones as it raises the amount of cholesterol in bile, which in turn increases risk of gallstones.
+Being overweight increases the risk of developing gallstones as it raises the amount of cholesterol in bile, which in turn increases the risk of gallstones.

 New research suggests exercise can even affect the balance of bacteria in your gut, which is home to more than 100 trillion types of friendly bacteria.
 This gut flora plays an active role in protecting our immune system, the body's natural defence that keeps us healthy.
 It also inhibits the growth of more harmful bacteria, and helps to digest food and absorb essential nutrients.